PalisadoesFoundation/talawa-docs/docs/design/ux/talawa.md

 #### Colors:

-1. Colors must be be consistent:
+1. Colors must be consistent:

     - With the color palette.
     - In their use in design elements

 2. The colors used for must imply the same functionality.
-For example a depressed button cannot have different colors in different screens
+For example, a depressed button cannot have different colors in different screens
 3. Screens must have either a white or black background (dark mode)
 4. Colors used could be interpreted in a detrimental way depending on the cultural or political context.